 The town has two major portfolios, the General Fund and the Beach Replenishment Fund.
-Balances in the Town’s smaller (minor) portfolios shall be treated according to cash flow needs (short term or long term asset) with minor accounts (those under $10,000) treated as very short term investments.
-The exception would be a pension account, which regardless of balance will be considered a long term asset with asset liability management invoked to manage current and future payouts to the participants.
+Balances in the Town’s smaller (minor) portfolios shall be treated according to cash flow needs (short-term or long-term asset) with minor accounts (those under $10,000) treated as very short-term investments.
+The exception would be a pension account, which regardless of balance will be considered a long-term asset with asset liability management invoked to manage current and future payouts to the participants.

 The General Fund as the operating fund of the Town of Dewey Beach is used to account for all financial resources (operating and capital) of the Town except for revenue sources that are legally restricted to expenditures for specific purposes.
 To the extent possible, the Town shall attempt to match its investments of General Fund surplus monies with anticipated cash flow requirements, with those assets treated as a “short-term” asset.

 The Beach Replenishment Fund monies are restricted as to use to support the Town's Atlantic Ocean beach and, if required, to help finance future beach replenishment projects.
 It is difficult to predict when, if ever, and to what extent the funds (which have accumulated from a tax on property owners) may be needed.
 Accordingly, preservation of principal and liquidity of investments are important from a fiduciary perspective.

-Invest it as a long term asset with 20% of it (the short term component) very liquid.
+It may be invested as a long-term asset if at least 20% of it (the short-term component) is very liquid.

 Performance Evaluation